Bandar95/AugmentedRealityApp-/README.md

 ### limitations and Goals

-hopefully this picture demonstrates what are the limitations and what are our solutions.
+Before we go any further this picture will demonstrate to you what are the limitations and what are our solutions.

 <img width="478" alt="Problems   Objectives" src="https://user-images.githubusercontent.com/53584591/63643371-90231f80-c6d7-11e9-8b49-55b3d9ff695d.png">

+### Targeted Users

+the picture below shows the targeted users of our app.